COSC3020/reverse-insertion-sort-swilso59-2/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## Answer

+In the best-case senario we get $\Theta(n)$ this happens because the input array is already sorted.
+Since the array is already in order the function only needs to iterate through the array once.